US jobless claims remain high at 712,000 as virus escalates

 All told, roughly 20.2 million people are now receiving some type of unemployment aid.
 (Figures for the two pandemic-related programs aren’t adjusted for seasonal variations.)

+Still, the Government Accountability Office, a federal watchdog, has concluded that the jobless claims numbers are being distorted by flaws in the way the government collects the data.
+The GAO said the problem arose because the Labor Department uses state numbers as a proxy for the number of people claiming benefits nationwide.
+But backlogs in state processing of claims and other data-collection problems have resulted in inaccurate counts, the GAO reported.

-Congress has failed for months to agree on any new stimulus aid for jobless individuals and struggling businesses after the expiration of a multi-trillion dollar rescue package enacted in March.
+For months, Congress has failed to agree on any new stimulus aid for jobless individuals and struggling businesses after the expiration of a multi-trillion dollar rescue package enacted in March.
 This week, though, efforts to forge some limited short-term rescue package have intensified.
 Democrats have scaled back their demands for a $2 trillion-plus measure by more than half in hopes of breaking the logjam.

-Democratic leaders have lent their support to a nearly $1 trillion package as a “basis” for discussions.
+Democratic leaders have given their support to a nearly $1 trillion package as a “basis” for discussions.
 This plan would establish a $300-a-week jobless benefit, send $160 billion to help state and local governments, boost schools and universities, revive “paycheck protection” subsidies for businesses and bail out transit systems and airlines.
 So far, though, Senate Majority Leader Mitch McConnell has been unwilling to abandon a $550 million Senate Republican plan that failed twice this fall.

 President-elect Joe Biden lent his support to the bipartisan effort Wednesday, saying the developing aid package “wouldn’t be the answer, but it would be the immediate help for a lot of things.”
 Biden said he wants a relief bill to pass Congress now, with more aid to follow next year.